Many people buy vehicles that have salvage titles since they cost a lot less.

 * They’re difficult and sometimes expensive to get auto insurance for.
 And in the rare instance that they can be insured, only liability (the bare minimum required by your state) coverage is available.

 * They’re ineligible for extended warranty coverage.
-If you find a company that will sell you a warranty for a vehicle with a salvage title, run far far away!
+If you find a company that will sell you a warranty for a vehicle with a rebuilt title, run far far away!
 No good company that has a history of paying claims will knowingly offer such a thing.

 So when you buy a used car, make sure you’re not throwing money away on a lemon.
 And don’t take the previous owners’ or dealership’s word for it.